Archives For nature

 • Think about which animals you have actually seen around, and where you have seen them.
 Look there.

 • Search around trees and shrubs, especially if there are places a small animal might crawl into for shelter.
+Watch you head as you duck under branches.

 Play with Your Pine Cones